 The reference in subsection 1.4(2) of NI 51-101 to a "reasonable investor" denotes an objective test: would a notional investor, broadly representative of investors generally and guided by reason, be likely to be influenced, in making an investment decision to buy, sell or hold a security of a reporting issuer, by an item of information or an aggregate of items of information?
 If so, then that item of information, or aggregate of items, is "material" in respect of that reporting issuer.
 An item that is immaterial alone may be material in the context of other information, or may be necessary to give context to other information.
-For example, a large number of small interests in oil and gas property may be material to a reporting issuer.
-Alternatively, a small interest in an oil and gas property may be material to a reporting issuer, depending on the size of the reporting issuer and its particular circumstances.
+For example, a large number of small interests in oil and gas property may be material to a reporting issuer, depending on the size of the reporting issuer and its particular circumstances.

-PART 2 PART 2 ANNUAL FILING REQUIREMENTS
+PART 2 ANNUAL FILING REQUIREMENTS